-However, the upper QPOs which are located near the pole in models without crust (Cerdá-Durán et al. 2009; Colaiuda et al. 2009; Sotani et al. 2007), can now be found at substantial distance from the poles, i.e. at lower latitudes (see also figure 4 in Gabler et al. 2011).
-In simulations without crust the oscillations were associated with the maximum at the turning point of the continuum at the pole, while if the crust is included, we obtain the maximal amplitudes away from the pole and inside the continuum predicted by the semi-analytic model in the absence of a crust.
+Figure 8.
+The averaged Fourier amplitude along different magnetic field lines labeled by the radius where they cross the equator for model APR+DH with $M=1.4\,\mathrm{M}\odot$ and $B=4\times10^{14}\,\mathrm{G}$.
+Red and green lines give the Alfvén continuum obtained with the semi-analytic model.
+The locations of the QPOs are indicated by black dots.
+Left panel: antisymmetric simulation; right panel: symmetric simulation.
+The color scale ranges from white-blue (minimum) to orange-red (maximum). amplitudes away from the pole and inside the continuum predicted by the semi-analytic model in the absence of a crust.
 One possible interpretation of this new feature is that the shear modulus in the crust alters the propagation of magneto-elastic oscillations in the region near the pole in such a way that standing waves cannot form at all along individual field lines or, if they form, they go quickly out of phase with nearby field lines in this region.
 At this point it is helpful to recall the problem of the reflection of plane-parallel waves, where the reflection coefficient depends on the jump in the propagation velocity or equivalently on the index of refraction.
 The stronger the jump in the index is, the larger is the fraction of the incident wave which becomes reflected.
 Using this analogy we would expect that the smaller the difference in propagation velocity at the crust-core interface is, the more refraction into the crust should occur and less reflection back into the core should be produced.
 If significant refraction into the crust occurs, no stable standing waves can be maintained during the evolution.
 When following the crust-core interface from the pole towards the equator the coupling between crust and core becomes weaker, see Eq.
-(42) where the $\theta$ dependence of the coupling factor is realized in $b^r$ .
-The magnetic field in the radial direction, and hence the Alfvén velocity, decreases with increasing $\theta$ .
+(42) where the θ dependence of the coupling factor is realized in b^{r} .
+The magnetic field in the radial direction, and hence the Alfvén velocity, decreases with increasing θ .
 Therefore, the jump in the propagation velocity increases, and thus the fraction of the wave which is reflected will also increase along this trajectory.
 For sufficiently low magnetic fields there should always be a region near the equator were almost perfect reflection occurs.
 However, when following the crust-core interface from the equator towards the pole, one will reach a characteristic magnetic field strength where insufficient reflection occurs to maintain stable standing waves along a certain field line.
 At this point we find the maximum amplitude of the QPO in the presence of a crust.
 We will investigate the reason for this behavior further in Sec.
 5.3.4.
+The new position of the maximum amplitude of the QPOs is thus determined by two effects.
+Near the pole the magnetic field lines get out of phase due to the interaction through the extended crust, because a significant fraction of the oscillation is refracted.
+The magnetic field lines can be seen like strings which are not at-